Kings River (California): Lower river

 The Kings River emerges from the foothills of the Sierra Nevada near Piedra, about 10 mi downstream of Pine Flat Dam.
 From there it flows across the gently sloping alluvial plain of the San Joaquin Valley, which today is one of the most productive agricultural regions of the United States.
 Here the Kings River encounters a large number of diversions that serve both irrigation and flood control purposes.
 Two key irrigation structures along the lower river are the Fresno Weir and People's Weir; both divert a substantial part of the river's flow into canals.
 The Kings River flows south-southwest past Sanger and Reedley, crossing briefly into northwest Tulare County before entering Kings County.
 At Kingsburg Cole Slough splits off to the northwest, rejoining the main stem about 10 mi downstream at Laton.

 About 6 mi north of Lemoore the Kings River splits into a pair of distributaries, the North Fork and the South Fork (not to be confused with the North and South Forks upstream in the Sierra Nevada).
-The Army Weir controls the amount of water flowing into either branch.
+The Army Weir controls the amount of water flowing into the South Fork and North Fork's flow is controlled by Island Weir, which is adjacent to Army Weir.
 Fresno Slough diverges from the North Fork and flows northwest, seasonally carrying floodwaters from the Kings River to the San Joaquin River at Mendota.
 This is the only branch of the Kings River to reach the San Joaquin, and consequently the Pacific Ocean.
 The remainder of the North Fork turns south below Fresno Slough, rejoining the South Fork west of Lemoore.
 There is also a smaller distributary called Clark's Fork which splits from the South Fork and enters the North Fork just above where all the forks re-join.

 From there the Kings River flows due south through Kings County, past Stratford, and approaches the old Tulare Lake bed.
 The river terminates about 10 mi northeast of Kettleman City at a junction with a canal carrying water from the Tule River.
 Today, the 44000 acre old lake bed is used for agriculture and diked to prevent flooding; floodwaters are pumped into about 4700 acre of evaporation basins.
 In most years, the dams on the Kings and other rivers flowing into Tulare Lake, and the extensive canal diversion system surrounding the lake, are sufficient to prevent flooding.
 However, the lake occasionally reforms in very wet years.